kendallsullivan/mcmc_spec/README.md

-This code exists to retrieve the best-fit properties (temperature, Av, and radius/radius ratio
+This code exists to retrieve the best-fit properties (temperature, Av, and radius/radius ratio) for the components of a binary star.
+In its simplest form, you can run it using "python mft6.py -f paramfile -o T/F -e T/F".
+An example parameter file is included in the repo.
+To make the correct corner plots, the version of corner included in the repo is necessary (or just modify your local install so it indexes over title format strings).